johnlace1986/EnsekTechTest/README.md

 The following list the known issues that I did not have time to resolve before submitting the project:

 * The SQL connection string is hardcoded to `Server=(LocalDb)\\MSSQLLocalDB;Database=EnsekTechTest;Trusted_Connection=True;`
-* The unit of work is committed after each individual meter reading is added.
-It would be more performant to add all meter reading to the repository and then commit the unit of work at the end
+* The unit of work is committed after the meter readings for each account are added.
+It could be more performant to add all meter readings for all accounts to the repository and then commit the unit of work at the end
 * The functional test project uses the same database as the locally running instance, causing the tests to pollute the database